toxinyx/toxinyxcom/README.en.md

 ---
 ```

-- If the article's Front matter contains cover as `rgb(xxx,xxx,xxx)`, the article's header image is the corresponding gradient solid color (still a random image on the front page)
+- If the article's Front matter contains cover set to `rgb(xxx,xxx,xxx)`, the article header will be a gradient of that solid color (homepage will still show random images)

 ```yaml
 ---